 First-year residents become acclimated to ophthalmology and to our facilities through a curriculum that includes seeing a progressively increasing volume of patients, observing in surgery, practicing surgery on animal eyes, seeing patients sent for consultation, emergency clinic, blocks in neuro-ophthalmology, cornea/external diseases, and oculoplastics, and participating in medical student teaching.
 Indirect lenses are to be purchased before the first year of residency begins and the department will assist in ordering.Surgical experience begins in the first year and includes the completion of a small number of cataract extractions via phacoemulsification and oculoplastic procedures.

 - Four months neuro-ophthalmology clinic and consult service divided into 2 MO sections, Dr. Bokkwan Jun

 - Four months emergency services clinic divided into 2 MO sections, Dr. Theodore Wills and Dr. Kathy Lentz

 - Two months cornea clinic, Dr. John W. Cowden and Dr. Frederick Fraunfelder

 - Two months oculoplastics clinic, Dr. Don Liu

 Second Year Rotation

-The current curriculum for second-year residents includes blocks in pediatric ophthalmology, retina/vitreous, and VA Hospital.
+The current curriculum for second-year residents includes blocks in comprehensive/pediatric ophthalmology, retina/vitreous, and VA Hospital.
 Residents also continue to see general clinic patients, both new and return, and to take a more active role in surgeries.
-Attendance at a basic science course is strongly encouraged for the second year of residency.

 The second-year residents often use their allotted meeting time to attend the one-week basic science course.
 Second-year residents continue to expand their surgical experiences during the comprehensive/pediatric ophthalmology, retina and VA Hospital rotations.
 The VA rotation in particular is well known for a wide variety of pathology and a high surgical volume.